116Mertcan/Currency-Login-System/README.md

-# Currency-Login-System
+# Currency Login System

-This is a simple Python project that allows a user to register, log in, and calculate currency conversions using if-else statements.
+This is a beginner-level Python project that allows users to register, log in, and calculate currency-based rewards based on income and expenses.

+## Features
+- User registration and login
+- Monthly income and expense input
+- Credit eligibility check
+- Reward calculation based on financial surplus

+## How to Run
+1. Make sure Python 3 is installed.
+2. Run the script using:

+3.
+## Author
+mertcanbdr